-Prescription For Pain: Philip Eil’s true-crime investigation comes to Southern Ohio
+Prescription for Pain: Philip Eil’s true-crime investigation comes to Southern Ohio

 Journalist and author Philip Eil will visit Ohio University Southern in October for a discussion of his recent true-crime book about opiates and Southern Ohio.
 The event, which will be held on Tuesday, Oct.
 15, is part of Eil’s first visit to the region since the acclaimed book’s release in April.